Tech is a Default Career

 Some even go so far as to conflate uniqueness with sincere pursuit, chasing uniqueness for its own sake.
 They spend more time talking about their pursuits than actually doing them.

-The point isn’t to recklessly abandon the path you’re on but to think deliberately about your life decisions - at least, the ones that matter.
-The longer you delay, the more structures you’ll build around a life that you didn’t consciously select.
-Start living a sincere life.
+My point isn’t to recklessly abandon the path you’re on but to start thinking deliberately about your life decisions - at least, the ones that matter.
+The longer you delay, the more structures you’ll build around a life that you didn’t even consciously choose.

 Notes